-I'm sick of the Dark Souls fanbase.
+I'm sick of everyone praising Dark Souls.
 So many people talk about how Dark Souls is the best game ever, how it's so hard but it's so much fun because it's completely fair, and you know what, that's BS.
-Dark Souls is full of unfair mechanics that would be called out if any other game did the same thing.
+Dark Souls is full of unfair anti-player mechanics that would be called out if any other game did the same thing.
 I'm going to list them.
 Expect this to take a while.
 (I'm going to focus on Dark Souls 1 for this review, and I'll only discuss the gameplay, not the story aspect.)

 My biggest single criticism is the amount of retraversal.
-When you die, you go back to the last bonfire you rested at, and most bosses don't have a bonfire near the entrance, forcing you to run back to the arena - usually through a mess of enemies - every time you die.
-Particularly bad offenders are the Taurus Demon, Bell Gargoyles, Quelaag, Ornstein & Smough, the Bed of Chaos, Great Grey Wolf Sif, Seath the Scaleless (second emcounter), and Gwyn, Lord of Cinder.
+Most bosses don't have a bonfire (respawn point) near the entrance, so every time you die you have to run all the way back to the arena - usually through a mess of enemies - before you're allowed to try again.
+Particularly bad offenders are the Taurus Demon, Bell Gargoyles, Quelaag, Ornstein & Smough (approx 2-3 minute run if you don't fight anyone - I counted), the Bed of Chaos, Great Grey Wolf Sif, Seath the Scaleless (second encounter), and Gwyn, Lord of Cinder.

 The game has fucking illusory walls.
 That's right, the game's display outright lies to you.
 The only way to be sure you haven't missed anything is to attack every wall.
 Doesn't that sound like so much fun?